 What if my boss is shocked that I’d ask for more?
 What if they’re offended?
 What if I seem ungrateful?
 What if they say no?

-Money can be a difficult thing to talk about, and we may not often have the opportunity to learn from others’ mistakes or successes.
-But these kinds of conversations A) happen all the time, B) should probably happen more often, and C) could almost always be done better.
+Money can be a difficult thing to talk about (even taboo in some cultures and settings), so we may not often have the opportunity to learn from others’ mistakes or successes.
+But remember that these kinds of conversations:

-Prepare for the conversation well and go about it in a sensible way; part of your manager’s job is to respond to these kinds of requests in appropriate ways.
+Your job here is to do the work of preparing for the conversation (more on this in a moment); part of your manager’s job is to respond to these kinds of requests.
 The worst they can do is say no—and even that doesn’t mean you’ll never get a raise.
 If the answer is no, you’ll have opened the door to what can be an ongoing conversation about the company’s needs and goals, as well as how you can position yourself better for next time.

 If you’re doing your job well, your skills and experiences are naturally evolving.
 With that evolution, you become a more highly qualified designer and one who brings such added value to your company that a raise is really quite logical.
 It’s normal to ask for a raise.
 Just be sure you’re asking for it at the right time and in the best ways possible.